-I am really glad Ben have sent this in.
+I am really glad Ben sent this in.
 I am glad John Knight underlined it for us.
 It gives me a chance to just say a little bit about a wider picture.
-So let me start general and get right down to the specific of a, say a child or an young adult who is mentally disabled and... well, we will get there.
-Here we go.
+So let me start general and get right down to the specifics of a child or a young adult who is mentally disabled.

-I want to say, first, that a church that is about to tackle this and either baptize or not baptize a person with cognitive impairment needs to teach widely on baptism, faith, disability so you don’t spring this on your congregation.
+First, a church that is about to tackle this and either baptize or not baptize a person with cognitive impairment needs to teach widely on baptism, faith, and disability so you don’t spring this on your congregation.
 It shouldn’t come out of nowhere.
-This is a golden opportunity for a pastor to bring the sorrows and the joys of these families before the church and put the whole question in the bigger context of God’s sovereignty and his goodness and his ability to take the hardest situations and show his all sufficiency in them.
-So that is the first thing is I would say is: Put this issue in the bigger context of disability and God’s sovereign goodness in your church.
-And then the second thing I would say is: Deal with believer’s baptism before you would try to deal with a marginal issue in believer’s baptism.
+This is a golden opportunity for a pastor to bring the sorrows and the joys of these families before the church and put the whole question in the bigger context of God’s sovereignty and his goodness and his ability to take the hardest situations and show his all-sufficiency in them.
+So that is the first thing I would say — put this issue in the bigger context of disability and God’s sovereign goodness in your church.
+Secondly, I would say, deal with believer’s baptism itself before you would try to deal with a marginal issue in believer’s baptism.

-Now which leaves us asking: What about those with sever cognitive impairment, both the ability to... inability to, say, grasp ideas at the front end and the ability to express them at the back end.
-And I think the first thing we should do is make clear that if a family moves forward with baptism it is not because these young people belong to a Christian family, either by birth or adoption.
-That would signify a wrong theology, namely connectedness by flesh, is spiritually saving.
-So if you are saying that the reason this baby should...
-I mean, this child should be baptized, this 18 year old should be baptized is because he is in my family and I am a Christian, that is a bad theology.
+Now that leaves us asking, what about those with severe cognitive impairment — both the inability to grasp ideas at the front end and the inability to express them at the back end?
+I think the first thing we should do is make clear that if a family moves forward with baptism, it is not because these young people belong to a Christian family, either by birth or adoption.
+That would signify a wrong theology.
+Namely, it would signify that connectedness by flesh is spiritually saving.
+So if you are saying that the reason this child — this eighteen-year-old — should be baptized is because he is in my family and I am a Christian, that is a bad theology.
 We are not saved by belonging to families.

-Another thing to make clear is that we don’t believe that someone who for reasons beyond their control is not baptized would therefore be lost.
+Another thing to make clear is that we don’t believe that someone who, for reasons beyond their control, is not baptized would therefore be lost.
 The thief on the cross was not baptized.
-And Jesus said, “Today you will be with me in paradise,” because there was an extenuating circumstance.
-And so we shouldn’t communicate that we have got to get this person baptized because if they are not baptized they may not go to heaven.
-That would be a wrong view of why we might want to move with these young people towards baptism.
+And Jesus said, “Today you will be with me in paradise” (Luke 23:43) because there was an extenuating circumstance.
+And so we shouldn’t communicate that we must get this person baptized because if they are not baptized, they may not go to heaven.
+That would be a wrong view of why we might want to move with these young people toward baptism.